Treasury Inspector General for Tax Administration

 Contact: Karen Kraushaar

-WASHINGTON – Although the Internal Revenue Service (IRS) has increased its efforts to improve compliance with the Earned Income Tax Credit (EITC), it also needs to improve its ability to identify preparers who submit improper EITC claims, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON -- The Internal Revenue Service (IRS) is taking steps to reduce the amount of time required to hire new employees, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).